El Rushball, the all-knowing, all-caring, all-sensing, all-feeling, all-concerned.

 Now, internals.

-Government unemployment numbers for December showed that while the general unemployment rate remained flat at 7.8%, which is a crock again.
+Government unemployment numbers for December showed that while the general unemployment rate remained flat at 7.8%, which is a crock again, unemployment for women and African Americans rose despite an economy that created 155,000 jobs.

 This is not reported in the mainstream media.

-The mainstream media, AP, wow, the economy's still growing.
+The mainstream media, AP, wow, the economy is still growing.

 For women and blacks, the unemployment circumstance got worse.